From genes to ecosystems: how to bridge such different scales

 Summary

-From Mendel's work in the 19th century, which highlighted the existence of microscopic "factors" explaining the color of flowers, to today's biology, which envisages genetically modifying various organisms such as mosquitoes or plants to combat epidemics or global warming, our relationship with the living world has changed considerably.
-And they continue to evolve as new discoveries are made.
-How can we understand, with today's knowledge, the effect of genes on organisms and on the environment?
-How can we unravel the myriad interactions between living organisms, from molecules to ecosystems?
-We'll be looking at one of the fascinating features of biology, which is its ability to bridge extremely diverse spatial and temporal scales.
+From Mendel's work in the 19th century, which highlighted the existence of microscopic "factors" explaining the color of flowers, to today's biology, which is considering genetically modifying various organisms such as mosquitoes and plants to combat epidemics and global warming, our relationship with the living world has changed significantly.
+And it continues to evolve as new discoveries are made.
+How can we use today's knowledge to understand the effect of genes on organisms and the environment?
+How can we untangle all the myriad interactions of living things, from molecules to ecosystems?
+We will examine one of the fascinating features of biology, which is its ability to link extremely diverse spatial and temporal scales.

 Receive a weekly summary of the UM agenda